Australian Animals, Can You Eat Them?

 Then there are the non-unique animal residents, such as camels, saltwater crocodiles and sea turtles.
 But can you eat them?

-Many of Australia’s native and imported animals are found on restaurant menus, in supermarkets, and, as above, in pies.
+Many of Australia’s native and imported animals are found on restaurant menus, in supermarkets, and, as below, in pies.
 You’re also likely to find speciality sausages (snags or bangers) containing these meats.

 So should you eat them?
 Can you eat them?
 Do they taste good?
 Which Australian animals can you try on your Australian adventure?
 You may even be able to take some of these speciality meats home with you as Australian souvenirs.
 Maybe as biltong.